icerepository/ice-platform-test/README.md

 # Thank you for joining our recruitment process.

 This project is aimed to show us your technical skills in regards to designing, implementing and deploying cloud applications.
-In the following task, we ask that you prepare a simple service which for a given image filke (jpeg/png) answers the question: does the image file contain the image of a cat? 😀
+In the following task, we ask that you prepare a simple service which for a given image file (jpeg/png) answers the question: does the image file contain the image of a cat? 😀

 **Problem:** Does the image file provided contain a cat?